 Then Anand, who opened the door and holding it to help person with coffee, entered the room.

 I looked at the clock.
 It was 4.02 PM.
-I shown a thumbs us to Anand with a smile.
+I showed a thumb up to Anand with a smile.

 He winked and smiled as if it was his duty to take care of us.